 In a hanging vegetable garden, any vining vegetable can be grown and cucumbers are often a popular choice.

 You can grow slicing or pickling cucumbers as upside down vegetables, but pickling cucumbers will be the easier of the two choices.
 Avoid using bush cucumbers, as they will have a hard time growing using this method.

 Peppers and tomatoes are closely related so it is no surprise that, just like tomatoes, peppers are excellent upside down vegetables.
-Any variety of pepper, bell peppers, hot peppers, any variety of peppers, can be grown inverted.
+Any variety of pepper, including bell peppers and hot peppers, can be grown inverted.

 Top of Your Upside Down Garden

 The tops of your upside down gardening planters can also hold a few vegetables.
 Some good options for this area includes:

 Growing vegetables upside down can be a good solution to small areas.
 Now that you know what vegetables can be grown upside down, you can start an upside down garden and enjoy those tasty home-grown vegetables.